kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md

 \(4\) A summary of why the receipt of that type of information aids in fulfilling the FAA's safety and security responsibilities.

-\(5\) A summary of why withholding such information from disclosure would be consistent with the FAA's safety and security responsibilities, including a statement as to the circumstances under which, and a summary of why, withholding such information from disclosure would not be consistent with the FAA's safety and security responsibilities, as described in §193.9.
+\(5\) A summary of why withholding such information from disclosure would be consistent with the FAA's safety and security responsibilities, including a statement as to the circumstances under which, and a summary of why, withholding such information from disclosure would not be consistent with the FAA's safety and security responsibilities, as described in [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md#§193.9   Will the FAA ever disclose information that is designated as protected under this part?|§193.9]].

 \(6\) A summary of how the FAA will distinguish information protected under this part from information the FAA receives from other sources.